cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/create-subject-did.md

 # Create an off-ledger DID for credential subjects with Veramo CLI

-This tutorial offers step-by-step guidance on how to create a subject DID to be used for a holder that will receive a Verifiable Credentials, using the Veramo SDK for cheqd.
+This tutorial offers step-by-step guidance on how to create a subject DID to be used for a holder that will receive a Verifiable Credentials.

+> ⚠️ **Before you begin...**
+>
+> Make sure you've correctly [configured the cheqd plugin's agent settings](../setup-cli.md) for Veramo CLI

+## Background

 We chose to use [`did:key`](https://github.com/w3c-ccg/did-method-key) for the holder because the [`did:key`](https://w3c-ccg.github.io/did-method-key/) specification has a lot synergy with cheqd did method, [`did:cheqd`](https://docs.cheqd.io/node/architecture/adr-list/adr-002-cheqd-did-method).